DrK-Lo/lotterhoslabprotocols/profdev_writingchecklist.md

 - [ ] Do any paragraphs start on a negative note (e.g. species being threatened or declining?).
 If so, try to start on a positive note, e.g. the benefits of having the species in the ecosystem.
 - [ ] Do you have a conceptual figure that summarizes the patterns predicted by major hypotheses or questions?
 If not, consider adding one.
 - [ ] If you use jargon, do you introduce the term?
 If not, make sure to explain terms
+- [ ] Does each paragraph start with a topic sentence and end with a transition?
+Does every sentence in the paragraph relate to the topic?

 ## Methods
 - [ ] Do you explain why you choose the analysis that you did? e.g. to address X or answer question Y, we did Z. We chose Z because ABCD.